zhilinheobv/group3_project/Proposal (draft).md

 ## Models

  - Handling Missing Values: Variable deletion and linear interpolation
- - Main model for interpretation and prediction: Autoregressive integrated moving average model
+ - Main model for interpretation and prediction:
+     - Polynomial regression
+     - Cubic spline regression
+     - Autoregressive integrated moving average model

 ## Outline

  - Determining which dataset(s) to use and which attributes to use.
  - Data cleaning.
 Handling Missing values (If the attribute(s) contains missing values)
- - Plot the data and construct the model (Which attributes we want to use, like which one is the output/response and which one(s) are the input.
+ - Plot the data to view the trend and determine de-trend stategy.
+ - Construct the models and plot them together.
  - A sample model can be expressed as: y<sub>t</sub> = 2X<sub>t-1</sub>-X<sub>t-2</sub>, where X is the matrix containing the predictors **Prev Close** and **Volume**.
  - Model selection can be done by selecting by AICs or BICs.
  - Estimate the model coefficients by various methods like MLE and LR ratio, and construct confidence intervals.
+ - Model comparison: AICs, residual plots
- - Re-evaluate the model by statistical tests.
+ - Re-evaluate the models by statistical tests.

 ## References